What is Camp LuWiSoMo’s Mission and Core Values?

 Our counselors are instructed to meet with the camper one-on-one in a public area or within view of others and address the concern with them.
 It is stressed that counselors explain why the rule that was broken was put in place so that the camper understands the situation Depending on the severity, the first time is just a warning and to help the camper make better decisions.
-If discipline problems continue, the Program Director will talk with the camper and counselor.
 If discipline problems continue, or are severe, a call home is made by the Summer Camp Director.

 How many campers attend each week?

 The average number of campers varies each week between 50 and 80.